Compassion: The best medicine Gwen Riddick can offer as Eden's newest OB-GYN

 Taking ownership of your health

-Riddick stresses “the importance of taking real ownership of their own health and not really looking down on patients or making them feel bad about their decisions in life,’’ she said.
+Riddick stresses to patients “the importance of taking real ownership of their own health and not really looking down on (them) or making them feel bad about their decisions in life,’’ she said.

-Fear of being judged can be a huge barrier for patients and it can keep them from coming in for doctor’s visits, Riddick said.
+Fear of being judged can be a huge barrier for patients and keep them from coming in for doctor visits, Riddick said.

 Her joy is bonding with patients